NBISweden/CMK-NBIS-PRT-project-template/code/workflows/README.md

 # Workflows

-- Workflows in this directory should be hosted in their own GitHub repositories and added here as a **git submodules**
+- Workflows in this directory should be hosted in their own GitHub repositories and added here as **git submodules**

 - To do this, create a remote repository, then run `git submodule add https://github.com/NBISweden/link-to-workflow-repo`

 - This allows both repos to be permanently linked, but with separate commit histories

-- Instead of a `.git` directory, the submodule will point to a location where it's git history is stored within the main repo
+- Instead of a `.git` directory, the submodule will point to a location where the git history is stored within the main repo

 - If using nf-core/tools, `nf-core create` automatically generates a local .git repo.
 In this case: